ehsan11100/AdGuard/Hosts-Blocklists.md

 Fields of the entry are separated by any number of blanks and/or tab characters.

-Text from a `#` character until the end of the line is a comment and is ignored.
+Text from the `#` character until the end of the line is a comment and is ignored.

 Example: